Ron Greenwood: Playing career

 Greenwood played as a centre-half, joining Chelsea as an amateur whilst training as an apprentice sign-writer.
 During World War II he served in the Royal Air Force in Northern Ireland and guested for Belfast Celtic.
 In 1945, he left Chelsea for Bradford Park Avenue and made 59 league appearances over the next four seasons.

 In 1949, Greenwood moved to the club he supported as a boy, Brentford, his £9,500 fee breaking the club's incoming transfer record.
 He made 147 appearances and scored one goal.
-After three years at Brentford, he returned to Chelsea, where he played 66 times and won a First Division winners' medal in 1954–55 under Ted Drake.
+After three years at Brentford, he returned to Chelsea, where he played 66 times and won a First Division winners' medal in the 1954–55 season under Ted Drake.
 That summer, he moved to Fulham, where he made another 42 league appearances before retiring at the end of the 1955–56 season.
-He was never capped for his country, though he did make a single 'B' team appearance, whilst at Brentford, in a 1–0 victory against the Netherlands, on 23 March 1952, at the Olympishe Stadion, Amsterdam.
-At the end of his playing career in 1956, Greenwood became an active freemason attending the Lodge of Proven Fellowship No. 6225, but resigned in 1977.
+He was never capped for his country, though he did make a single 'B' team appearance, whilst at Brentford, in a 1–0 victory against the Netherlands on 23 March 1952 at the Olympisch Stadion in Amsterdam.
+At the end of his playing career in 1956, Greenwood became an active freemason, attending the Lodge of Proven Fellowship No. 6225, but resigned in 1977.